James W. Forsyth

 James William Forsyth (August 8, 1834 – October 24, 1906) was a U.S. Army officer and general.
-He was primarily a Union staff officer during the American Civil War and cavalry regimental commander during the Indian Wars.
-Forsyth is best known for having commanded the 7th Cavalry at the Wounded Knee Massacre on December 29, 1890 during which more than 250 men, women, and children of the Lakota were killed and more than 50 were wounded.
+He was primarily a Union staff officer during the American Civil War and cavalry regimental commander during the American Indian Wars.
+Forsyth is best known for having commanded the 7th Cavalry at the Wounded Knee Massacre on December 29, 1890, during which more than 250 men, women, and children of the Lakota were killed and more than 50 were wounded.

 Early life

 Forsyth was born in Maumee, Ohio, where he attended the local schools.
 He attended West Point from 1851 to 1856 and received a commission as second lieutenant in Co.
 D, 9th U.S. Infantry.
 He was instrumental in the completion of the frontier fort at San Juan Island and served as the company's acting commander when Captain George E. Pickett was away on leave.
 After serving in Washington Territory at Fort Bellingham and Camp Pickett, San Juan Island, Forsyth was promoted to first lieutenant in 1861 and returned to the East to command Union forces in the Civil War.